Ruby Price and Quality Guide (Colour, Clarity & More!)

 But this colouration is extremely rare in natural, untreated Rubies.

-In general, Rubies are more likely to have inclusions than Sapphires, which is why ‘clean’ stones do fetch a premium but not all inclusions are bad as some can be used to identify the origin of the stone and also whether or not it has been treated.
+In general, Rubies are more likely to have inclusions than Sapphires, which is why ‘clean’ stones do fetch a premium.

 On paper, they don’t look very appealing as they are opaque and heavily included, the colour also isn’t usually the best but…